-Fashion is all about looks of your best.
+Fashion is all about the looks of your best.
 It includes your health too.
-To enjoy the every outfit one needs to have a good health.
+To enjoy every outfit one needs to have good health.
 This is only possible when you care about your diet.

-If I am not wrong it is right to say in this world of junky fast food you need to fulfil your daily calories intake.
+If I am not wrong it is right to say in this world of junky fast food you need to fulfil your daily calorie intake.

-Everyone just cant hire a Nutritionist.
-But if you can, this is also for you to know that what is actually happening to your body.
+Everyone just can’t hire a Nutritionist.
+But if you can, this is also for you to know what is actually happening to your body.
 Learning basics is always a good thing to track your calories or you might be able to make a simple Nutrition Plan.